PROTECT YOUR WINNINGS

 - Players are encouraged to sign the back of their instant,

-pull-tab, or online tickets upon purchase in the event the tickets
+pull-tab, or draw tickets upon purchase in the event the tickets

 are lost, stolen, or misplaced.
 It cannot be